 - "Gluece" meme - characters in EGS rarely have empty hands not touching anything.
 It's because Grace glued them.

-- Like EGS, "strip slays" of Dominic Deegan: Oracle for Hire are quite popular among the comic's "fans".
+- "Strip slays" of Dominic Deegan: Oracle for Hire are quite popular among the comic's "fans".

 - A particularly infamous image board has instituted something called the CAD rule for "improving" the webcomic Ctrl+Alt+Del.
 In its most common incarnation, you remove the middle two panels and put the first and last in sequence, and then remove the dialogue from the last.
 Good luck with this one, guys...
 A large repository can be found on the troll site Encyclopedia Dramatica, which is not safe for work and probably not safe for people with marginally weak stomachs, too.
 The same image board also likes to play with Sonic comics, and a single panel from a Chick Tract; in the latter case, the original dialogue was probably "This is a sandwich."